kevinzhao07/SOSFlaskDashboard/README.md

     - `landing.html`
         - very low-fidelity static HTML of a possible landing page. contains a modal login window.
     - `search.html`
         - bootstrap layout template for search page.
 Contains 3 interactable county/city maps for each data source as well as a list of counties for each.
-An autocomplete search bar exists but is not currently functional.
+Search bar supports autocomplete and defaults to navigating to data source EMS.
 - `/static`
     - `/css`
         - `map.css`